Heart rate normally increases during pregnancy, as the body works to pump blood to the organs and placenta.

 Sometimes, changes in heart rate signal a problem with the heart’s electrical system, a blocked artery, or other heart health problems.

 Heart health issues are more common during pregnancy.
-Heart disease is a leading cause of pregnancy-related death.
+Heart disease is a

 People who are physically active may have lower resting heart rates.
 This can extend to pregnancy.